LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 #### Sprint 2 User Stories Part 3
 1. (Developer 1) As a user, i would like to complete my order through a checkout page on the site.
 2. (Developer 1) As a user, i would like to be directed to an "order summary" page after completion of checkout.
-3. (Developer 2) As a developer, I would like to use IEmailSender as my interface when configuraing meail functionality.
+3. (Developer 2) As a developer, I would like to use IEmailSender as my interface when configuraing email functionality.
 4. (Developer 2) AS a user, I would like an email confirmation to be sent to me after i have registered for an account on the site.
 5. (Developer 2 ) As a user, I would like a receipt of my purchases to be emailed to me after completing the checkout process.